Forensic Accounting

 In other cases, I have been engaged to investigate specific issues of concern to the client or their legal team.

-I have been engaged to identify taxation consequences of property settlements and to prepare expert reports and capital gains tax which may be payable, rollovers and other concessions which may be available and the taxation consequences of withdrawal of settlement funds from companies and trusts.
+I have been engaged to identify taxation consequences of property settlements and to prepare expert reports of capital gains tax which may be payable, rollovers and other concessions which may be available and the taxation consequences of withdrawal of settlement funds from companies and trusts.
 Evidence has been provided to the Court on such matters.

 I have been engaged to review evidence relied upon by the Crown in respect of fraud charges and prepared a report identifying areas where the forensic evidence did not support the criminal charges which had been laid.

-4. Shadow Expert.
+4. Shadow Expert

 Particularly in the single expert environment of Family Law matters, I have assisted a legal team formulate briefs for such experts, provided commentary on expert reports prepared by others and assisted in Counsel’s preparation for cross examination of other experts.

-5. Due Diligence and Sale Structuring.
+5. Due Diligence and Sale Structuring

 I have been engaged to be part of the team which has undertaken feasibility analysis and then due diligence of a business for the purposes of client acquisition.